Digital Display Advertising: How to Build a Healthy Plan – Part 1 of 3

 Remember the good old days when media plans boiled down to a few simple options: print, direct mail, and maybe broadcast?
 Like so many things, media buying seemed simpler then.

 Today, planners are faced with an enormous amount of choice.
-One look at the LUMAscape and your starts to head hurt.
+One look at the LUMAscape and your head starts to hurt.
 What does it all mean?

 Strip away the industry jargon and what you’re really looking at is a ton of advertising inventory and terabytes of data.
 In fact, there is so much inventory up for grabs that we actually need software to access it all.

 If you want to leverage the opportunities associated with digital, understanding the different buying methods and the objectives that each one fills is a great place to begin.
-In this three part series, we’ll take a look at site-direct, ad exchanges and ad networks, as well as RTB, highlighting the pros and cons of each.
+In this three-part series, we’ll take a look at site-direct, ad exchanges, and ad networks, as well as RTB, highlighting the pros and cons of each.